Note

 def end(self):

-""" Records evaluation measures at the end of the simulation. """
+""" Record evaluation measures at the end of the simulation. """

 # Record final evaluation measures